sri-akshat/my-money/README.md

 The cache should be cleared on reBalance() or change() invocation to ensure integrity

+I intentionally did not introduce the passbook persistence construct (even though its more optimized) because aspects like updating initial allocation etc become complex.

 #### Race Condition

 **Case 1**: getBalance() is invoked along with a reBalance() or change(), can lead to dirty reads